If there’s one thing everyone knows about me, it’s that I love balsamic vinegar. It’s something that I crave pretty frequently.

 In terms of pairings, this dish is super versatile, so you can make a different meal every single time you serve it.

-Personally, I like to serve it with some steamed vegetables, but you can also serve it over rice or with pasta, if you choose.
+Personally, I like to serve it with some steamed vegetables or a side of perfectly pressure cooked carrots, but you can also serve it over rice, with pasta, or with a side of fluffy garlic knots.
 Or serve both your favorite starch and some veggies that are quick and easy to make!

 This marinade is also perfect for making chicken thighs, or even pork chops as long as they have the same approximate weight as what’s recommended on the recipe card below.